HMRC has given us a comprehensive update on the R&D Tax Credits scheme. Here’s everything you need to know.

 Companies have to file for R&D Tax Credits within a year of the end of the financial period in which the development work happened.
 This hasn’t changed.
 But given the situation, HMRC may be able to accept certain late claims from businesses impacted by the Coronavirus.

-In terms of procedure, companies which can’t file by the usual deadline must submit their claim as soon as possible.
+In terms of procedure, companies that can’t file by the usual deadline must submit their claim as soon as possible.
 HMRC will then apply a set of criteria to determine whether their application can be accepted.
 These criteria are part of HMRC’s Statement of Practice – available here in full.

 Essentially, HMRC can accept claims that were late for reasons beyond the company’s control.
 Illness and absence of key personnel feature heavily in this list of acceptable reasons.